Statement of Purpose

 The collection is not archival.
 No extraordinary efforts are made to retain or preserve last copies or out-of-print titles.

 Annual Materials Allocation

-The annual material budget for the Library is divided into five main categories: Books, Newspapers and Magazines, Nonprint, and E-books and Databases.
-As required by the State Auditor.
+The annual materials budget for the Library is divided into five main categories: Books, Newspapers and Magazines, Nonprint, E-books, and Databases--as required by the State Auditor.
 For the Library's own use, these categories are further divided by areas of collection and format.
-The materials budget is recommended by the Director and approved by the Library Board of Trustees as a portion of the Library's total budget.
+The materials budget is recommended by the Director and approved by the Board of Trustees as a portion of the total budget.
 Factors used to determine the specific allocation for each area may include: